RWS/studio-api-docs/apiconcepts/filetypesupport/applying_character_formatting.md

         break;
 }
 ```
-***

-The complete ```CreateTagPair()``` helper function should look as shown below.
-Note that by setting the [CanHide](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IAbstractInlineTagProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_IAbstractInlineTagProperties_CanHide) to True the actual tags are by default not displayed in <Var:ProdudctName>.
-However, <Var:ProdudctName> allows users to toggle on/off the tag display at runtime.
+The complete `CreateTagPair()` helper function should look like this.
+When you set [CanHide](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IAbstractInlineTagProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_IAbstractInlineTagProperties_CanHide) to `true`, Var:ProductName hides the actual tags by default.
+Users can still toggle tag display at runtime.

 # [C#](#tab/tabid-2)
 ```cs